 Through this annual assessment process, many organizations find at least one issue that they need to address.
 But many nonprofit managers and board members don’t know where to go for cost-effective, experienced and sophisticated legal advice.
 They should consider Charitable Allies, a 501(c)(3) educational charity and public interest law firm for nonprofits.

 With highly experienced legal, accounting and training personnel, Charitable Allies provides all manner of legal and educational services for boards, officers management and staff of myriad charities throughout the sector.
 From basic one-time questions about a single matter to training for boards and officers to complex reorganization or merger of activities, Charitable Allies is your go-to cost-effective provider of legal services to nonprofit organizations.

 Basic Compliance Review Checklist

-• Donation receipting & contemporaneous written acknowledgements – Donors are required to obtain from charities specific acknowledgements of donations.
+• Donation receipting & contemporaneous written acknowledgments – Donors are required to obtain from charities specific acknowledgments of donations.
 Be sure you provide these no later than April 15, but preferably no later than January 31.

 • Fundraising disclaimers – Many states require a disclaimer on all solicitation material.
 This is known as the Uniform Disclosure Statement and should be on your website and in your printed fundraising material.
 In addition, the IRS disclaimer (“Donations to [organization name] are tax deductible for Federal income tax purposes.”) should appear before the state disclaimers.